Zelenskyy brings Europe's top leaders with him to meet Trump on ending Russia's war

 “If we are weak with Russia today, we’ll be preparing the conflicts of tomorrow and they will impact the Ukrainians and — make no mistake — they can impact us, too,” Macron said.

+In Zaporizhzhia, a city in the southeast, 17 people were injured in an attack on Monday, according to regional head Ivan Fedorov.

+Ukraine's Air Force said Russia launched a total of four Iskander-M ballistic missiles and 140 Shahed and decoy drones across Ukraine overnight, of which 88 drones were intercepted or jammed.

 Kullab reported from Kyiv, Ukraine.
-Associated Press writer John Leicester contributed from Le Pecq, France.
+Associated Press writers John Leicester in Le Pecq, France, Illia Novikov in Kyiv and Dasha Litvinova in Tallinn, Estonia, contributed.